learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 1. Learn about requiring external code libraries, called gems, in your Ruby applications.
 2. Learn how to use Bundler and a Gemfile to manage gems and their dependencies in your applications.

+## What are RubyGems?

+RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries (in a self-contained format called a "gem"), a tool designed to easily manage the installation of gems, and a server for distributing them.

 ## What is Bundler?

 Bundler is a way to handle code dependencies.
 To see why that's a big deal, let's try to understand the problem a bit.